Use resource management to ensure that your applications have the required response times.

-Host multiple web servers on a single machine.
+Host multiple web servers on a single system.
 You can control the resource consumption for each web site and you can protect each site from the potential excesses of other sites.

 Prevent a faulty common gateway interface (CGI) script from exhausting CPU resources.